-The pedestrian-only Bercy Village (Cour St-Emilion, 12th) is decorated with a sparkling canopy of 1200 white umbrellas and a giant Christmas Tree for the holidays, and each weekend there are free jazz concerts, Gospel singers, activities for kids, and Père Noël with his elfin assistant.
-Check their website for specific times for the events, or just hang out at the shops, the large cineplex, or heated sidewalk cafés for the ambience.
+The pedestrian-only Bercy Village (Cour St-Emilion, 12th) is decorated with a sparkling canopy of illuminated hot air balloons and clouds, and an “Instagram” portrait space for the holidays, and each weekend there are free jazz concerts, Gospel singers, activities for kids, and Père Noël with his elfin assistant.
+Check their website for specific times for the events, or just hang out at the shops, the large cineplex, or heated sidewalk cafés for the ambiance.

 - Dec 3-Jan 2